-We estimate that we will receive net proceeds of approximately US\$ million from this offering, assuming the sales of all of the Units we are offering and no exercise of the warrants included in the Units, after deducting estimated placement agents' fees and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately US\$19.3 million from this offering, assuming sales of all 4,000,000 Units at the initial closing, no sales of Additional Warrants and no exercise of the warrants included in the Units, or US\$39.0 million, assuming sales of all of the Units in this offering and no exercise of the related warrants. after deducting estimated placement agent fees and estimated offering expenses payable by us.